-O&R's approach and investments described in this Plan will help the Company continue to provide safe, reliable, and resilient energy to its customers.
-This Plan identifies short-, intermediate-, and long-term resilience investments that will address the known risks of climate change, informed by the latest climate projections and literature relevant to its service territory, as well as input from stakeholders and considerations of equity.
-The Company respectfully requests that the New York State Public Service Commission (NYSPSC) approve this Plan in its entirety.
+O&R's approach and investments described in this revised Plan will help the Company continue to provide safe, reliable, and resilient energy to its customers.
+This revised Plan identifies short-, intermediate-, and long-term resilience investments that will address the known risks of climate change, informed by the latest climate projections and literature relevant to its service territory, as well as input from stakeholders and considerations of equity.
+The Company respectfully requests that the NYSPSC approve this revised Plan in its entirety.
 Upon approval by the NYSPSC, O&R will work on the implementation of this Plan, meeting with stakeholders at least twice per year and reporting every other year on the identified performance measures, equity considerations, and status of investments.